Learn what Treatment Plans are and how to use them.

 - Other factors that may be contributing to our customers' recovery.

-If you are submitting a treatment plan outside of the HCPP or HCPIR application, please complete the fillable Treatment plans (pdf) and submit it to the applicable email
+If you are submitting a Treatment Plan outside of the HCPP or HCPIR application, please complete a fillable form (listed on the right sidebar) and submit it to the applicable email:

 Plans for massage therapy and acupuncture can be submitted directly to the ICBC claims contact.